Guests revealed for this week's Late Late Show on RTE One

 The guests have been revealed for this week's Late Late Show on RTÉ One.

-Ciarán Hinds & Clare Dunne, Miriam Mullins, Jack Woolley, Catherine & Aidan Corless, Wallis Bird and The Three Amigos are among guests for The Late Late Show on Friday night.
+Daniel Craig, Leona Maguire, The 2 Johnnies and Charlene Masterson are among guests for The Late Late Show this Friday night.

-Stars of the new hit TV drama KIN, Ciarán Hinds and Clare Dunne will join Ryan on the show where Ciarán will share about the joy of filming in Dublin again and his childhood spent dancing in Belfast.
-Clare will chat about why she could never be a crime boss and the real stories that inspire her.
+Joining from London, James Bond star Daniel Craig to Ryan about his time as 007 and how it feels to be saying goodbye to the iconic character after 15 years in the role.
+His appearance comes ahead of the latest Bond film No Time To Die which will be released in Irish cinemas on September 30th.

-Irish TikTok sensation with over 1.6 million followers, Miriam Mullins will be speaking to Ryan about living her life online, her now famous Irish mammy and will be giving Ryan tips on how to make it on TikTok!
+As we gear up for a big weekend in golf, Cavan's Leona Maguire will join Ryan in studio fresh from her record-breaking success in the Solheim Cup.
+She'll talk about how she got into the zone for one of golf's most prestigious competitions, what it feels like being an inspiration for kids everywhere and what it's like to have popstar Niall Horan as part of her management team.

 More News